Miscellaneous Projects Page A place for all my geeky projects, hacks and pastimes that aren't easily categorized

 wind turbine aren't providing much energy.

-A New and Improved Charge Controller Design.
 This is a project I have been working on for a while.
 I wanted to re-design

 The charge controller I use with my wind turbine and